Variational Inequalities Governed By Strongly Pseudomonotone Operators: Gradient projection method for strongly pseudomonotone VIs

 \section{Gradient projection method for strongly pseudomonotone VIs}

-We recall the calasical gradient projection method solving $\vi(K, F)$ where $F$ is Lipschitz continuous with constant $L$ and strongly monotone with modulus $\gamma$.
-It is well-known that the iterative sequences generated by this method converge to the unique solution of the given problem.
+We recall the classical gradient projection method solving $\vi(K, F)$ where $F$ is Lipschitz continuous with constant $L$ and strongly pseudomonotone with modulus $\gamma$.
+It is well-known that the iterative sequences generated by this method converge to the unique solution of the given problem (see \cite[Theorem 4.1]{khanh-vuong}).

 \begin{Algorithm} {\it (Gradient projection algorithm with constant stepsize)} \begin{quote} {\bf Data.} Select $x_1\in K$ and $\lambda \in \left(0, \frac{2\gamma}{L^2} \right)$.

 {\bf Step 0:} Set $k = 1$.